Frank Sinatra: 1960–1970: Reprise years

-Sinatra's phenomenal success in 1965, coinciding with his 50th birthday, prompted Billboard to proclaim that he may have reached the "peak of his eminence".
-In June 1965, Sinatra, Sammy Davis Jr., and Dean Martin played live in St. Louis to benefit Dismas House, a prisoner rehabilitation and training center with nationwide programs that, in particular, helped serve black Americans.

 The Rat Pack concert, called The Frank Sinatra Spectacular, was broadcast live via satellite to numerous movie theaters across America.
 The album September of My Years was released September 1965, and went on to win the Grammy Award for best album of the year.
 Granata considers the album to have been one of the finest of his Reprise years, "a reflective throwback to the concept records of the 1950s, and more than any of those collections, distills everything that Frank Sinatra had ever learned or experienced as a vocalist".
 One of the album's singles, "It Was a Very Good Year", won the Grammy Award for Best Vocal Performance, Male.
 A career anthology, A Man and His Music, followed in November, winning Album of the Year at the Grammys the following year.

 In 1966, Sinatra released That's Life, with both the single of "That's Life" and album becoming Top Ten hits on Billboards pop charts.
 Strangers in the Night went on to top the Billboard and UK pop singles charts, winning the award for Record of the Year at the Grammys.
 Sinatra's first live album, Sinatra at the Sands, was recorded during January and February 1966 at the Sands Hotel and Casino in Las Vegas.
 He was backed by the Count Basie Orchestra, with Quincy Jones conducting.
 Sinatra pulled out from the Sands the following year when he was driven out by its new owner Howard Hughes after a fight.
 (Note: Hughes still resented Sinatra for marrying Ava Gardner, the subject of his own affections.
 After Hughes saw to it that the hotel imposed restrictions on what he could gamble in the casino, Sinatra began what The Los Angeles Times describes as a "weekend-long tirade" against the "hotel's management, employees and security forces", culminating in a punch from executive Carl Cohen that knocked the caps off Sinatra's front teeth.
 He began performing at Caesars Palace.)